 Graduating seniors are honored with a Pinning Ceremony at the conclusion of their course of study.
-In order to participate in the Pinning Ceremony, students must have satisfactorily completed all requirements for the Bachelor of Science in Nursing degree (ABSN and TBSN Programs) or intend to complete the semester following graduation.
+In order to participate in the Pinning Ceremony, students must have satisfactorily completed all requirements for the Bachelor of Science in Nursing degree (ABSN and TBSN Programs).
 There is no fee for participation in the pinning ceremony.